xrdocs/8000/_blogs/cisco-8608-architecture.md

 The Switch Cards(SC0, SC1) that include the packet processing and forwarding engine using Cisco Silicon One Q200 are horizontally inserted into the back of the chassis.
 There are 2 switch cards per system.
 The Switch Cards contain the four removable Fan Modules.

 ### MPA (Modular Port Adapter)
-The Cisco 8608 router supports three different Redundant Modular Port Adaptors (MPAs) to insert into slot 0 to slot 7.
+The Cisco 8608 router centralized platform supports three different Redundant Modular Port Adapters(MPAs) to insert into slots 0 to 7.

+  - All MPAs support MACsec, regardless of the slot of insertion.
-This MPAs is CPU-less and have the PHY and Optics components for network connectivity to other devices in the network.
-Each Redundant MPA connects to both Switch Cards (SC0, SC1).
+  - These MPAs are CPU-less and have the PHY and Optics components for network connectivity to other devices in the network.
+Each MPA connects to both Switch Cards (SC0, SC1).
-All MPAs support MACsec, regardless of the slot of insertion.

 ![figure6.png]({{site.baseurl}}/images/figure6.png){: .align-center}
 Figure 6. two SCs and three Redundant MPAs connection of Cisco 8608 chassis
 {: .text-center}

 The Q200 on the SC has up to 32x 50Gbps SerDes to each MPA slot regardless of slot number.

+The Cisco 8608 supports three different modular port adapters (MPAs).
+The details are captured in table below:

 There are three different Redundant MPAs in Cisco 8608.
 The first MPA is the 86-MPA-14H2FH-M. This MPA can be inserted into any slot (slot 0 to slot 7) of the chassis without any restriction.
 This MPA is a pluggable card that provides 16 interface ports for a maximum total bandwidth of 1.6 Tbps that can support up to:
 - 16 ports of QSFP 100 GbE modules (Default), or